SwedbankPay/developer.swedbankpay.com/_includes/alert-gdpr-disclaimer.md

-{% include alert.html type="warning" icon="warning" body="GDPR sensitive data
+{% include alert.html type="warning" icon="warning" header="GDPR" body="GDPR
-such as email, phone numbers and social security numbers must **not** be used as input in external parameters, such as `payerReference`.
-If it is necessary to use this kind of data, you must create a hash containing the information before using it as input." %}
+sensitive data such as email, phone numbers and social security numbers must **not be used directly** in request fields such as `payerReference`.
+If it is necessary to use GDPR sensitive data, it must be hashed and then the hash can be used in requests towards Swedbank Pay." %}